 Graham Harvey Writer

 A townie by birth, Graham has had a life-long fascination with the countryside and those who live and work within it.
-In the mid-1980s he joined the script-writing team of the long-running radio series The Archers, since when he has written more than 600 episodes.
-He spent twenty years as Agricultural Storyline Editor, creating some of the best-loved characters and most memorable plots.
+He spent twenty years as Agricultural Storyline Editor of the long-running radio series The Archers creating some of the best-loved characters and most memorable plots, as well as writing more than 600 episodes.

 His stage plays include No Finer Life, The Process, and The Darkness of the Sun, the story of writer Henry Williamson.
 For TV, he has written episodes of The Bill and the space adventure, Jupiter Moon.